jrp2014/smuggler2/README.md

 * `hiding` clauses may not be properly analysed.
 So hiding things that are not used may not be spotted.

-* The test suite does not seem to run reliably on Windows.
+* The plugin does not seem to run reliably on Windows.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.

 * Currently `cabal` does not have a particular way of specifying plugins.
 (See,